 As cybercrime targets have expanded to include specific applications, data in transit, and data stored in the cloud, security technology has evolved to minimize these threats.
 It’s essential, however, not to focus all your efforts there.
-Even though solutions have evolved to address threats beyond attacks on PCs, servers, and networked devices, endpoint security solutions remain a non-negotiable part of a comprehensive security strategy.
+Even though solutions have developed to address threats beyond attacks on PCs, servers, and networked devices, endpoint security solutions remain a non-negotiable part of a comprehensive security strategy.

 These four facts underscore the importance of endpoint protection in the total IT security strategies you implement for your clients:

 1Most hackers target people using endpoints

 Hackers are looking for the path of least resistance to get into a network, and, unfortunately, that’s often users.
-Phishing and other social engineering attacks are designed to entice people to provide login credentials, click a link or open an attachment, giving hackers the opportunity to access information or deploy malware.
+Phishing and other social engineering attacks are designed to entice people to provide login credentials, click a link or open an attachment, allowing hackers to access information or deploy malware.
 About 94 percent of malware is delivered via phishing emails.

 Training employees on security best practices can minimize the risk of human error; however, hackers are launching increasingly sophisticated attacks.
 They research their targets on social media or other channels and use the details they find to craft believable phishing emails that users may be more likely to believe are legitimate.
-Your clients need an endpoint security solution that can detect and stop threats that start with the wrong click.
+As a result, your clients need an endpoint security solution that can detect and stop threats that start with the wrong click.

 2IT teams lack visibility into how breaches occur

 3BYOD and IoT create vulnerabilities

-Business’ networks are expanding to include mobile devices, employee-owned mobile devices, and IoT devices.
+Business networks are expanding to include mobile, employee-owned, and IoT devices.
 However, a larger attack surface and decreased visibility into malicious activity come with the benefits of a connected enterprise.
 Check Point reports in 2020, 97% of organizations faced mobile threats, and 46% had at least one employee download a malicious mobile application.
-Additionally, the 2022 SonicWall Cyber Threat Report states IoT malware skyrocketed in 2022, totaling over 100 million, an 87% year-over-year increase.
+Additionally, the 2023 SonicWall Cyber Threat Report states IoT malware skyrocketed in 2022, totaling over 100 million, an 87% year-over-year increase.
 Attacks increased by 169% in the U.S. alone.